Solar Thermal Water Heating Panel

 Our Controller and Panel

-Tirna Electronics Ltd is currently developing a sophisticated, microprocessor based, controller which controls up to 3 tanks automatically or under user control.
-However, we believe there is a need for a simple controller which can be installed and maintained by the user with nothing more than a cheap, widely available voltmeter.
+Tirna Electronics Ltd is currently developing a sophisticated, microprocessor based controller, which controls up to 3 hot water tanks automatically or under user control.
+The controller can be used with a smart home system called Home Assistant, which can be used through a web browser or smart device app, remotely and securely.
+There is no anticipated release date for the Home Assistant version.
+However we believe there is a need for a simpler system, that doesn’t require Home Assistant.
+The simple controller can be installed and maintained by the user with nothing more than a cheap, widely available voltmeter.

 Whether you make your own controller and panel or buy them from us, we recommend the book by Lee Rose, “Solar hot water – choosing, fitting and using a system”.
 ISBN: 978-0-9549171-9-7, Published in 2012 by Low-Impact Living Initiative, Redfield Community, Winslow, Bucks.
 This excellent book contains 265 pages of informative, and essential information.